-Before you book that family trip to Sydney make sure you spare enough days to cover all the events and experiences the city and its surrounds have to offer.
-Think walking tours through old cobblestone districts and harbour cruises up and down the coast to get you started.
+Before you book that trip to Sydney make sure you spare enough days to cover all the events and experiences the city and its surrounds have to offer.
+Think walking tours through old cobblestone districts, harbour cruises up and down the coast and bus tours of the city to get you started.
 Then, venture out and discover the Australian landscape.

 We’ve rounded up the best things to do when visiting Sydney, including child-friendly options, so you won’t leave feeling you’ve missed out on anything.
 Here you go:

 Top things to do in Sydney with family

 You won't be doing a trip to Sydney justice unless you've seen the iconic Sydney Harbour from all angles.
 Stroll along the foreshore to take in the architectural genius of the Sydney Opera House and Sydney Harbour Bridge before exploring the historic Rocks district.